English & Literacy

 At the end of each half term students will have an assessment which will enable their teacher to see how they are progressing.
 These assessments will test reading, writing and speaking and listening skills.
 There are two exam weeks when students will complete exam papers that will help to determine overall English levels for the year.

 Lesson Prep & Homework

 Students will receive a 15-minute lesson prep task every lesson.
 This is for them to practise what they have learnt or prepare for their next lesson.
 It must be done on the same day it is set and this will be monitored very closely.

-Public speaking and debating are at the heart of the English department’s curriculum and pupils are encouraged to capitalise on the wide range of oral opportunities that arise in and out of school, including the Youth Speaks Out public speaking competition which will take place as
+Public speaking and debating are at the heart of the English department’s curriculum and pupils are encouraged to capitalise on the wide range of oral opportunities that arise in and out of school, including the Youth Speaks Out public speaking competition.

 Students progress into KS4.